 Teaching

-I teach a variety of courses on American political thought, constitutional law, prisons and punishment, and literature, at both the undergraduate and graduate levels.
-Below are a few of my favorites.
+Across universities I’ve taught a variety of courses in public law, political theory, criminal justice, and literature, at both the undergraduate and graduate levels.

 I’m particularly committed to teaching and learning in correctional facilities through prison education or inside-outside programs.
 You can read a bit about one of my experiences here.